 Laos travel advice

-Our unrivalled knowledge of Laos comes from many years of organising tailor-made and group travel to the country, as well as our own extensive personal travels in one of our favourite Southeast Asian countries.
+Our unrivaled knowledge of Laos comes from many years of organizing tailor-made and group travel to the country, as well as our own extensive personal travels in one of our favorite Southeast Asian countries.

 The guides we use are individually chosen, some being former monks and many of whom are now our close friends.
 In order to truly experience this peaceful nation, it is important to build in enough time to explore at a leisurely pace, wandering through the backstreets of serene Luang Prabang or taking time to relax by one of the picturesque waterfalls of the rural south.
 River travel fits naturally into the calm pace of life and we always try to incorporate a sedate boat journey into our Laos itineraries.